10up/gutenberg-best-practices/training/02-cta-lesson.md

 _FYI, there are lots of useful pre-built components like this one you can use.
 Reference the [pre-built components](https://developer.wordpress.org/block-editor/reference-guides/components/) before building any new ones._

-The `InspectorControls` component has already been added to the `cta-starter/edit.js` for you, this is special type of component that uses a concept call SlotFill.
+The `InspectorControls` component has already been added to the `cta-starter/edit.js` for you, this is a special type of component that uses a concept called SlotFill.
 This is how we can add the code here, but have it appear in the Block Inspector sidebar.
-All of the imports have already been setup for you so you can just add the new `ToggleControl` inside the `PanelBody` (don't forget to add your new attributes to the `attribute` object at the top of the `ExampleBockEdit` call!).
-Set the props for the component to update the attribute that controls if the the CTA is enabled ( Refer to `cta-complete/edit.js` if you get stuck )
+All of the imports have already been set up for you so you can just add the new `ToggleControl` inside the `PanelBody` (don't forget to add your new attributes to the `attribute` object at the top of the `ExampleBockEdit` call!).
+Set the props for the component to update the attribute that controls if CTA is enabled ( Refer to `cta-complete/edit.js` if you get stuck )

 :::tip
 place `ToggleControl` inside `PanelBody`: